Jasminewong92/Jiemin-Huang.github.io/index2.md

-Assisting in the preparation of academic conference.
+Assisting in the preparation of academic conference about advance in orthopaedics.
+Hastening the promotion and application of pharmacological intervention of osteoporosis.
-Writing the meeting minutes.
 Collecting literature documents that match the customer’s needs and desires.
 Providing general supports to the team member.